• Subscribe

 I don’t agree with my preacher’s conduct.
 Should I leave my church?

 Many Christian leaders of our day fall woefully short of the examples given in the Bible.
 Too often we hear of spiritual leaders who misuse the privilege through arrogance or selfishness.
 Then there are those tragic stories of abuse within churches by the leaders themselves or being covered up by the leaders.
-On top of this many of us are completely unaware of what God’s design for Christian leadership is supposed to look like.
-This design is in the Bible but is rarely followed!
+On top of this, many are completely unaware of what God’s design for Christian leadership is supposed to look like.
+This design is in the Bible but rarely followed!

-The decision to stay in or leave a church should be an individual exercise of conscience according to the Bible.
+The decision to stay in or leave a church should be an individual exercise of conscience according to biblical principles.
 There are scriptural guidelines describing the qualifications of leaders which help to prepare our spiritual conscience to make decisions in these matters.
-1 Timothy 3:1-13 gives a very good description of the principles of sound behavior needed for a church leader.
+1 Timothy 3:1-13 gives a good description of the principles of sound behavior needed for a church leader.

 1 Timothy 3:1: “Here is a trustworthy saying: Whoever aspires to be an overseer desires a noble task.”